sarcophagus-org/quickstart-archaeologist/README.md

    `git clone https://github.com/sarcophagus-org/quickstart-archaeologist`

-2. Copy example env file, and fill out the ETH_PRIVATE_KEY and PROVIDER_URL fields.
+2. Copy example env file, and fill out the env file values.

    `cp .env.example .env`

 3. Create blank peer ID file.

    `touch peer-id.json`

 4. **If you have not yet registered your archaeologist:**
-   > `docker compose run -rm archaeologist`
+   > `COMPOSE_PROFILES=register docker compose run -rm register`

 _(or `docker-compose` for older versions of docker compose)_

+5. Run the service
+   >  `COMPOSE_PROFILES=service docker compose up`

 ### Registering your archaeologist
 If this is your first time running the service, you will be prompted to register your archaeologist.